salrashid123/fluent-plugin-envoy-parser/README.md

 To use `fluentd` to parse `TCP` traffic, just set `/etc/td-agent/td-agent.conf` `log_format` value as `envoy_tcp`:

-and restart fluentd and envoy as well to use `envoy_config_http.yaml`.
+and restart fluentd and envoy as well to use `envoy_config_tcp.yaml` for the envoy configuration.

 the on the `td-agent.log` file you should see:

 ```
 2019-01-06 05:00:45.000000000 +0000 envoy-access: {"bytes_received":85,"bytes_sent":1408,"duration":"0.056s","upstream_host":"151.101.184.81:443"}
 ```

+> note, the output format only shows raw TCP stats as intended.

 ### google-fluentd